Ronaldinho made way for Messi at Barca - Neymar exit would allow PSG to build around Mbappe | Goal.com

 Ronaldinho made way for Messi at Barca - Neymar exit would allow PSG to build around Mbappe

-There has been a seismic shift at Paris St-Germain.
+There has been a seismic shift at Paris Saint-Germain.
 Where once the plan was to build a dynasty with Neymar as the centrepiece, the reality this summer is very different.

 To sell Neymar – either back to Barcelona or on to Real Madrid – was once unthinkable in the eyes of club president Nasser Al-Khelaifi.
 Now, it seems inevitable.